Miro0o/Docs-Notes/Information Science & Computer Science/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software (Program) Analysis & Binary Engineering/📌 Software (Program) Analysis Basics/👚 SCA (Static Code Analysis) & SAST/🛗 Program Abstraction & Abstract Interpretation/Program Abstraction & Abstract Interpretation.md

 In this abstraction, we want to take advantage of executing the same instruction in states with the same program counter.

-Let's focus on a JVM **without a method stack**, which means that every state is abstracted as a triple $\langle \sigma, \lambda, \iota \rangle$, where $\sigma$ stands for registers, $\lambda$ stands for memory, and $\iota$ stands for the PC (program counter) of current state (recall the state machine semantics of a program in ↗ [The Essence of Computing - Programs & The Semantics of Programs](../../../../../../../🗺%20CS%20Overview/The%20Essence%20of%20Computing%20-%20Programs%20&%20The%20Semantics%20of%20Programs.md)).
-We'll get back to talk about how to handle the method stack in later sections.
+Let's focus on a JVM **without a method stack (call stack, i.e. no function calls)**, which means that every state is abstracted as a triple $\langle \sigma, \lambda, \iota \rangle$, where $\sigma$ stands for registers, $\lambda$ stands for memory, and $\iota$ stands for the PC (program counter) of current state (recall the state machine semantics of a program in ↗ [The Essence of Computing - Programs & The Semantics of Programs](../../../../../../../🗺%20CS%20Overview/The%20Essence%20of%20Computing%20-%20Programs%20&%20The%20Semantics%20of%20Programs.md)).

 We can abstract this by collecting the states per $\iota$.
 Let $\mathbf{P_c} = \iota \rightarrow 2^{\text{State}}$ be a mapping from program counters to the program state space. $\mathbf{P_c}$ is a lattice with partial order $\sqsubseteq_{\mathbf{P_c}}$ where one mapping is less than ($\sqsubseteq_{\mathbf{P_c}}$) another if all states are smaller than the other,
 and $\bigsqcup_{\mathbf{P_c}}$ is pointwise set union ($\cup$) of states.
 Then we have our Galois connection between the original program and per-instruction abstraction: